Isotope

 The three naturally occurring isotopes of hydrogen.
 The fact that each nuclide has 1 proton makes them all isotopes of hydrogen: the identity of the isotope is given by the number of protons and neutrons.
 From left to right, the isotopes are protium (^{1}H) with 0 neutrons, deuterium (^{2}H) with 1 neutron, and tritium (^{3}H) with 2 neutrons.

 Isotopes are distinct nuclear species (or nuclides) of the same chemical element.
 They have the same atomic number (number of protons in their nuclei) and position in the periodic table (and hence belong to the same chemical element), but different nucleon numbers (mass numbers) due to different numbers of neutrons in their nuclei.
 While all isotopes of a given element have virtually the same chemical properties, they have different atomic masses and physical properties.

 The term isotope comes from the Greek roots isos (ἴσος "equal") and topos (τόπος "place"), meaning "the same place": different isotopes of an element occupy the same place on the periodic table.
 It was coined by Scottish doctor and writer Margaret Todd in a 1913 suggestion to the British chemist Frederick Soddy, who popularized the term.

 The number of protons within the atom's nucleus is called its atomic number and is equal to the number of electrons in the neutral (non-ionized) atom.
 Each atomic number identifies a specific element, but not the isotope; an atom of a given element may have a wide range in its number of neutrons.
 The number of nucleons (both protons and neutrons) in the nucleus is the atom's mass number, and each isotope of a given element has a different mass number.

-For example, carbon-12, carbon-13, and carbon-14 are three isotopes of the element carbon with mass numbers 12, 13, and 14, respectively.
+For example, carbon-12, carbon-13, and carbon-14 are three isotopes of the element carbon with atomic mass numbers 12, 13, and 14, respectively.
 The atomic number of carbon is 6, which means that every carbon atom has 6 protons so that the neutron numbers of these isotopes are 6, 7, and 8 respectively.